Thank You Letter for a Job Offer After Acceptance

 Do & Don’t - Thanking an Employer for a Job Offer

-A job offer thank-you is read as both gratitude and confirmation.
-The strongest version thanks the employer, clarifies acceptance and keeps the next step easy.
+A job offer thank-you is both a message of gratitude and a confirmation.
+The best version thanks the employer, clarifies acceptance, and keeps the next step easy.

 What Weakens the Offer Response